mediadrop/mediadrop/doc/user/admin/media.rst

 Status
 ------

-A Media item must go through three distinct stages, in MediaCore CE, before it is published.
+A Media item must go through three distinct stages, in MediaDrop, before it is published.
 All of these stages can be managed through the Media Edit interface.

 1. It must be reviewed.